PrefectHQ/prefect/docs/ui/organizations.md

 - Add or remove member and service account access to workspaces.
 - Assign workspace-specific roles and permissions to members and service accounts.

 For example, you might create a workspace for a specific team.
-Within that workspace, give a developer member with permissions to create, edit, and delete deployments, invite a service account for credentials to run an agent and flows on remote infrastructure, and invite a data scientist with read-only permissions to monitor the status of scheduled and completed flow runs.
+Within that workspace, give a developer member full Collaborator role access, and invite a data scientist with Read-only Collaborator permissions to monitor the status of scheduled and completed flow runs.

 ## Navigating organizations